 Council has care and control of more than 40 remnant bush land reserves in excess of 4000 hectares, as well as caring for a number of significant watercourses and wetlands.
 To help manage these areas and to monitor changes and key threatening processes, Council has an active Bushcare and Citizen Science Program.

-Volunteer Bush Regenerators play an essential role in Council’s management of this bush land.
-This role is primarily concerned with maintenance of high-value bush land and regeneration of degraded bush land areas within the Shire.
+Bushcare volunteers play an important role in Council’s management of bushland.
+The maintenance of high-value bushland and regeneration of degraded areas within the Shire are high priorities.

-Each year, Bushcare, Rivercare, and Landcare volunteers from 18 active groups contribute several thousands of hours of volunteer bush regeneration and native plant propagation work.
-This equates to around $120 000 and between 3000-7000 native plants that are propagated and planted out each year.
-This contribution helps Council leverage additional funding from agencies to do the complicated or hard physical work, such as rope work on cliff faces, or willow poisoning and removal.
+Each year, around 170 Bushcare, Rivercare, and Landcare volunteers from 15 active groups contribute several thousands of hours of volunteer bush regeneration and native plant propagation work.
+This equates to around $130 000 and approximately 2000-5000 native plants are propagated and planted out each year.
+This contribution helps Council leverage additional funding from various grants sources such as the NSW Environmental Trust, to enable contractors to complete the difficult or complicated work, such as rope work on cliff faces, or willow poisoning and removal.

-The Bushcare Program is complementary with private land conservation, which all contribute to biodiversity outcomes for this shire.
+The Bushcare Program complements private land conservation, which all contribute to biodiversity outcomes for this shire.

 The days listed are for each month unless otherwise specified.
 Find links at the bottom of this page for more information

 Berrima Bushcare Group - 1st & 3rd Mon 9.30am

 Hammock Hill Bushcare Group - 2nd Fri 9am

 Mansfield Reserve Bushcare Group - 4th Wed 9am